← The archive Dispatch

 I learn more from that conversation than from any perfect kata.

-In this AI era, I trust engineers who can think, ship, and evolve systems with other people.
+These days I trust engineers who can think, ship, and keep evolving systems alongside other people.